23f1001452/marp-docs/slide.md

 # Slide with Background Image

-This slide includes
+This slide demonstrates a
-a full-screen image using Marp directives.
+full-screen image background.

 ---